-Greek pork souvlakia are a fun family dinner idea!
-Everyone can choose their toppings and assemble their souvlaki wraps just the way they like them.
+Making your own Greek pork souvlaki is a fun family dinner idea!
+Everyone can choose their toppings and assemble their souvlaki wraps just as they like them.
 It’s also an excellent recipe for a larger group because it makes eight pork skewers.
+Greek marinated chicken skewers perfectly cooked on the BBQ or in the oven, wrapped in warm pita bread, and topped with creamy tzatziki sauce, diced tomatoes, and sliced red onions.

 What Does Souvlaki Mean In Greek?

-Souvlaki means small skewer and comes from the Greek word “souvla,” which translates into the skewer.
+Souvlaki means small skewer and comes from the Greek word “souvla,” which translates into skewer.

 What Is Souvlaki Seasoning Made Of?